About Need-Based Aid

-To determine your eligibility for any type of need-based financial assistance, the college requires you to fill out the FAFSA, or Free Application for Federal Student Aid, available at www.fafsa.ed.gov.
+To determine your eligibility for any type of need-based financial assistance, the college requires you to fill out the FAFSA, or Free Application for Federal Student Aid, available at www.fafsa.ed.gov (Students who apply Early Decision must submit the CSS Profile with their application to determine their financial aid package.
+They must also submit a FAFSA to receive federal and state aid.).
 The FAFSA must be submitted every year after January 1, preferably no later than February 15 for incoming students and April 1 for returning students.

 Students receiving need-based aid must maintain Agnes Scott College's Standards of Satisfactory Academic Progress.

 - Parent and student income

 - Number of people dependent on the family's income

 - Number of children in the family attending college